Silicone breast implant brands in India: Motiva vs Mentor vs Allergan vs Sebbin

 Warranty.
 Confirmed rupture is covered by free replacement.
 Published warranty terms differ by region and authorised distributor, and the financial-assistance-for-revision component is not as broadly publicised as it is for the larger brands.
 If you are being quoted Sebbin, ask the clinic for the warranty document in writing rather than assuming terms match Motiva, Mentor, or Natrelle.

 Where Sebbin tends to fit in India.
-Lower half of the ₹1,50,000–₹2,00,000 procedure band.
+Usually the lowest device cost of the four, pulling a quote below the ₹1.6 lakh typical case.
 A reasonable choice when the cost difference materially matters and the surgeon is specifically experienced with the brand.
 The trade-off is a thinner Indian-market clinical track record than the other three.

 Brand-by-brand at a glance